Mathew-Maradin/addressify-/README.md

   to create a load more button that would allow users to add more cards in sets of 10.

 # Features
-  CSS Animations as the grid elements fade in
+  CSS Animations as the grid elements fade in,
-  Search bar to allow the user to query the address book by a name pagination to load an additional 10 users to the website Use of services to manage data
+  Search bar to allow the user to query the address book by a name, pagination to load an additional 10 users to the website, Use of services to manage data,
-  Heirarchy of parent and child components with emitters Tailwind CSS to make a very userfriendly and responsive design Deployed live on vercel
+  Heirarchy of parent and child components with emitters, Tailwind CSS to make a very userfriendly and responsive design, Deployed live on vercel,
   98 for accessibility & 90 for SEO on Lighthouse!

 # How I would Improve